 If Moondog was in a coma in the hospital, how would he be positioned?
 Laid out in bed, right?
 With that in mind…how does the movie end?
 Just so happens Moondog is laid out in a boat.
 Adrift on the ocean.
 Again, that could be straightforward and have no metaphorical meaning at all.
 OR.
 It could be metaphorical, in which case, you can easily imagine the dissolve from the boat on the ocean to the hospital room and Moondog in the bed.
 With him adrift on the lonely ocean having represented the coma.

 With that said, I do think you could make the case that the song just represents the attitude Moondog has after his accident and the death of his wife.
-At this point, he gives no fucks, and just lets whatever happens happen.
+At this point, he just lets whatever happens happen.
 This would add context to the straightforward reading, essentially explaining to us Moondog’s attitude from that point forward.

 What is the right answer?